Job outlooks for Senior government managers and officials

 Appointment to this occupation is dependent on an election or a nomination, rather than labour market needs.

-The employment outlook will be good for Senior government managers and officials (NOC 00011) in Manitoba for the 2024-2026 period.
+The employment outlook will be Limited for senior government managers and officials (NOC 00011) in Manitoba for the 2025-2027 period.

 The following factors contributed to this outlook: